-Cal Farley's receives charitable trusts from donors.
-Some of these trusts are considered perpetual trusts because Cal Farley's will never receive the trust assets, but they have an irrevocable right to receive all or a portion of the income earned from the trust assets in perpetuity.
-Cal Farley's has recorded the asset and has recognized contribution revenue with donor restrictions at the fair market value of Cal Farley's beneficial interest in the trust.
+The Organization receives charitable trusts from donors.
+Some of these trusts are considered perpetual trusts because the Organization will never receive the trust assets, but they have an irrevocable right to receive all or a portion of the income earned from the trust assets in perpetuity.
+The Organization has recorded the asset and has recognized contribution revenue with donor restrictions at the fair market value of the Organization's beneficial interest in the trust.
 Subsequent changes in fair value of the beneficial interest are recorded as change in value of beneficial interest in perpetual trusts in net assets with donor restrictions.
-Change in the value of the perpetual trust was approximately \$(6,294,319) and \$4,726,601 for the years ended September 30, 2022 and 2021, respectively.
+Change in the value of the perpetual trust was \$827,847 and \$(6,294,319) for the years ended September 30, 2023 and 2022, respectively.